Supported by

 Business Sustainability Today:

-How do the responsibilities regarding sustainability differ in the different levels of a company and who needs to be trained?
+How do the responsibilities regarding training for more sustainability differ at the various levels of a company when it comes to further training?
+Who needs to be trained?

 I consider the training of people at all levels of the company to be crucial.
 The training of employees depends on the respective work area.
-Some need technical knowledge about supply chains, others about sustainable product innovation or how to market sustainable solutions.
-As mentioned above, training and development are also important at management level.
+Some need technical knowledge about sustainable supply chains, others about sustainable product innovations or how to market sustainable solutions.
+As mentioned above, training and further education are also important at management level.

 The Board of Directors is responsible for monitoring and supervising a company.
 In terms of sustainability, its role is to uphold due diligence as well as to set the strategic guidelines so that a company makes the right decisions.
 In listed companies, the Board of Directors is held accountable by the shareholders.
-Shareholders are increasingly demanding information on environmental, social and governance issues, so-called ESG topics.
+Shareholders are increasingly demanding information on environmental, social and governance (ESG) issues.
 A Swiss board member once told me that board chairs often have an opinion on sustainability issues even though they have little knowledge about them.

 They are undecided about what works and what doesn’t, what guidelines are appropriate, how to assess sustainability, and what targets or indicators to set.
 Education on all of these topics is critical for board members.
 Training for board members should focus on asking the right questions so that leaders can take both an advisory and oversight role.